 Precision farming is the way of the future for the commercial farmer in the quest to limit wastages and improve efficiency, and these programmes play a vital roll in this farming method.
-Refer to the “Precision farming” chapter or enquire at your dealer for more information.
+Refer to the “Precision farming” and “Digital agriculture” pages or enquire at your dealer for more information.

 You can extend the life of your air filter by removing up to 90% of the dirt and contaminants before it reaches the filter.
 The pre-cleaners are designed especially for equipment operating in very heavy dust and debris environments such as agricultural and construction vehicles and mining equipment.
 The Donaspin™ Pre-cleaner has a durable, corrosion-resistant steel construction.
 There is no maintenance required and it has no moving parts.